nevdevtrev/milestoneproj2-IFD/README.md

 #### Skeleton Plane

-The outline wireframe drawings for this site are located [here].
+The outline wireframe drawings for this site are located [here](assets/images/wirframe/wireframe.jpg).
 This is the fundamental outline of how the site renders across differing devices

 #### Surface Plane